Hangry Children? What You Can Do to Help

 Also, if your meals don’t provide enough calories, or lack nutrients such as protein or fat, children may become hungry because their appetite isn’t satisfied.

-In teens, having a dose of protein at breakfast (about 25 to 30 grams) seems to help keep them full for a longer time than a breakfast without protein or low amounts of protein.
+In teens, having a dose of protein at breakfast (about 25 to 30 grams) seems to help keep them feel full for a longer time than a breakfast without protein or low amounts of protein.

 When kids aren’t satisfied after meals and snacks, hunger may build up, leading to overeating and/or unhealthy food choices, and yes, potentially being hangry.